 The TerraScan software suite is designed specifically for classifying near-ground points (Soininen, 2004).
 The processing sequence begins by 'removing' all points that are not 'near' the earth based on geometric constraints used to evaluate multi-return points.
 The resulting bare earth (ground) model is visually inspected and additional ground point modeling is performed in site-specific areas (over a 50-meter radius) to improve ground detail.
 This is only done in areas with known ground modeling deficiencies, such as: bedrock outcrops, cliffs, deeply incised stream banks, and dense vegetation.
 In some cases, ground point classification includes known vegetation (i.e., understory, low/dense shrubs, etc.) and these points are reclassified as non-grounds.
 Ground surface rasters are developed from triangulated irregular networks (TINs) of ground points.
+Vegetation surface rasters area developed from highest hit algorithms.

-4. LiDAR Accuracy and Resolution
+4. LiDAR Accuracy